Swatto86/QuickRDP/docs/GUIDE_PROGRESS.md

 4. ✅ ~~Chapter 4: Your First Tauri Application~~
 5. ✅ ~~Chapter 5: TypeScript and Frontend Basics~~
 6. ✅ ~~Chapter 6: Styling with Tailwind CSS and DaisyUI~~
+7. ✅ ~~Chapter 7: Multi-Window Applications~~
+8. ✅ ~~Chapter 8: State Management and Data Flow~~
-7. ⬜ Begin Chapter 7: Multi-Window Applications
+9. ⬜ Begin Chapter 9: Tauri Commands - The Bridge
-8. ⬜ Create complex multi-window systems
+10. ⬜ Deep dive into command patterns and best practices

 ---